 Require inspections on a set timetable, at time of sale or when a building permit is pulled; require failing systems to be upgraded within 12 or fewer months.

-Provide financial assistance for bringing systems into compliance; bring all remaining septic owners voluntarily into central sewer system.
+Provide financial assistance for bringing systems into compliance; bring all remaining septic owners voluntarily into central sewer system; require properties to connect to City services whenever a property requests to be annexed into the City.

 Who's doing it